Let’s start with the basics. If you want to know more about Cavalier King Charles Spaniels, learning about their coat colors and patterns is a must!

 The Four Colors of Cavalier King Charles Spaniel

-Cavalier king charles spaniels come in a handful of colors, some of them being more popular than others.
-The colors of cavalier king charles spaniels are blenheim, tricolor, black and tan, and ruby.
+Cavalier King Charles Spaniels come in a handful of colors, some of them being more popular than others.
+The colors of are blenheim, tricolor, black and tan, and ruby.

 Let’s look at the four different colors!